Aquanty/rtd-hgs/docs/source/index.rst

 #. **kparen(i), aparen(i), i=1,npa** Parent species number and the mass
    fraction.

-Assigns a value for the number of parent species, which defaults to 0.
+| Assigns a value for the number of parent species, which defaults to 0.
   The mass fraction is a number between 0 and 1 which defines how much of the parent species transforms into the daughter species (i.e. the current species).

 --------------

-|

-:math:`\bullet \bullet \bullet`

 The following parameters affect porous media solute properties:

 --------------

-| Decay constant
+| **Decay constant**

 #. **clambda** First-order decay constant [T:math:`^{-1}`].